exaggerate 音标拼音: [ɪgz'ædʒɚ

 EXAGGERATE | English meaning - Cambridge Dictionary EXAGGERATE definition: 1 to make something seem larger, more important, better, or worse than it really is: 2 to make… Learn more

-EXAGGERATE definition and meaning | Collins English Dictionary If you exaggerate, or exaggerate something, you make the thing that you are talking about seem bigger or more important than it actually is
+EXAGGERATE definition in American English | Collins English Dictionary If you exaggerate, you indicate that something is, for example, worse or more important than it really is He thinks I'm exaggerating